 There is an initial one-time service fee that varies depending on your investment amount.
-This service fee covers our comprehensive services, which include full support services for rollover of retirement funds, complete set up of Kingdom Trust IRA retirement account, and best in-class security storage, among other offerings.
+This service fee covers our comprehensive services, which include full support services for rollover of retirement funds, complete set up of a self-directed retirement account with BitGo Trust, and best-in-class security storage, among other offerings.
 In addition, there is a minimal custodian and security fee.
 Please call our representatives to get the fees for your particular investment amount.

 You can rollover funds from an existing IRA, Roth IRA, SEP IRA, SIMPLE IRA, 403b, or 401k into a self-directed Bitcoin IRA account.

 There is a $3,000 minimum and no investment cap.
 Retirement accounts that hold Bitcoins require significantly more steps and procedures than with cash purchases.
 Bitcoin IRA provides a full-service solution that facilitates the process for account set up, rollover of funds from an existing IRA custodian, access to our self-trading platform, and moving funds to a secure digital wallet for all retirement account types.

 Blockchain is a form of distributed ledger where new transactions and interactions added to the ledger are collected and verified in groups referred to as blocks.
 A block is a cluster of transactions, gathered and cryptographically proven.
 Every ten minutes, a block is verified across the public ledger, granting each user in the network the ability to view the entirety of the network's transaction history.
 The history is made up of a long chain of blocks of transactions.
 Read more here.